OneEyeX/Digital-Clock/README.md

   <h3 align="center">Digital Clock By OneEyeX</h3>

   <p align="center">
-    a digital clock using HTML, CSS and JavaScript
+    A digital clock using HTML, CSS and JavaScript.
     <br />
     <!-- <a href="#"><strong>Explore the docs »</strong></a> -->
     <br />